What is Rosh Hashanah?

 Kosher organic wine.
 Serve your friends and family wines from Hazon’s kosher, organic wine list.
 The list got a whole lot longer since Baron Herzog decided to go “sustainable” (three cheers!).
 The wines on this list are tasty, hechshered and good for the earth – you’ll be able to impress your friends as the world’s best sustainable sommelier.

 Highlight local flavors.
-This year, Rosh Hashanah falls at the end of summer and beginning of early fall.
+This year, Rosh Hashanah falls at the beginning of autumn.
 It is one of the most amazing times to find fresh local vegetables through your CSA or farmers’ market.
 Serve a root veggie medley that highlights the vegetables of fall.
 Check out The Jew & The Carrot’s recipe archive for ideas.

 Choose good honey.
 This year, dip your apples in delicious, raw honey produced by a small-scale apiary.
 Here are some suggestions for companies that provide kosher certified honey that you can trust.